AmethystCash/AutoSort/README.md

 5. You can now run the `main_testing.py` file.

 #### Disclaimer:

-With that you won't be able to use our discord webhook, firebase, and especially the bin itself.
+With that you won't be able to use our discord webhook/firebase features.
 If you wish to experience the live webhook feature follow the next few steps:

+6. Create a discord server.
-6. Create a webhook in one of your discord channels.
+7. Add a webhook in one of your discord channels.
-7. Copy the webhook key and paste a `WEBHOOK_KEY = your webhook key goes here add it here` line to the `.env` file.
+8. Copy the webhook key and paste a `WEBHOOK_URL = your webhook url goes here add it here` line to the `.env` file.

-Now you
+Now you can see live updates from AutoSort in discord!

-### AutoSort in action
+## AutoSort in action

 (videos and images of autosort doing autosort, coming soon)

-### Roadmap
+## Roadmap

 1. Convert precise type of rubbish to(for example can, bottle or paper) to which bin should open.
 2. 3D Print the model of the bin